Jamie-S2000/CI-project-1/README.md

 <a href="tel:+441234567890">
 ```

-I tested the email link to mkae sure it allowed users to send an email tot he address.
+I tested the email link to mkae sure it allowed users to send an email to the address.

 I tested all the social media links to make sure they all open in new tabs and go to the correct links.